Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 In line (6) we use the **is_constant** procedure to check that MASS_EARTH is a constant.
 > Why do you want to know if something is constant?
 Jai is very good at meta-programming, which happens at compile-time.
 During meta-programming you often want to be sure if an expression is a compile-time constant or not.

-main (and any other procedure) also has the `::` indicator.
+Constants in Jai include: static values, enums, structs and procedures. main (and any other procedure) also has the `::` indicator.
 This is because main is a procedure, and all procedures are constant values: they will not rebind (get a different value) at run-time.

 ## 5.3 - Variables